To connect a NestJS application to an SQL database, we are going to use typeorm which has a built-in integration with NestJS.

 😬 I messed up the database how do I reset it?

-If you have made a mistake or the database is in an odd state (maybe due to a test with your local setup), you can drop the schema and recreate it with:
+If you have made a mistake or the database is in an odd state (maybe due to a test with your local setup), you can drop the schema.
+Then you can rerun the migration to recreate the tables:

 yarn typeorm schema:drop